-found inside of the Utility Folder located within the Applications Folder to identify and then remove unnecessary applications that tax your system (CPU, GPU, RAM, storage, network, etc).
-OS and applications can consume considerable resources and significantly increase temperatures without you having launched an application or executed a task, such as Spotlight indexing
+A computer’s operating system and applications can consume considerable resources and increase temperatures without you having launched an application or executed a task, such as Spotlight indexing

 , Diagnostic Submission

 When a hard drive includes your OS it is known as the boot drive, and when your boot drive starts to run out of free/open space then speed can take a huge hit.
 Depending on what you are doing, the type of boot drive, and the drive’s capacity you may need between 10-50% and 10-100GB of your boot drive to be free space.
 In general 15% or 15GB is considered minimum, and once approaching that level then you should be prepared to upgrade to a larger drive or transfer data to free up space.
-If you work with large photo, video, rendering or other files then 100GB is a more reasonable minimum.
-Another way to free up boot drive space is to keep your project data on external USB 3.0, Thunderbolt and Thunderbolt2 drives, just be sure to use a fast 7200RPM drive, SSD drive or multiple RAID drives if drive speed has an impact on your workflow.
-Backup Data
+If you work with large photo, video, rendering or other files, then 100GB is a more reasonable minimum.
+Another way to free up boot drive space is to keep your project data on an external drive, just be sure to use a fast 7200RPM drive, SSD drive or multiple RAID drives if storage speed impacts on your workflow.

-Similar to loss of data, a sudden loss of power or a severe power fluctuation can cause a computer’s built in data storage and external data storage devices to fail.
-One of the advantages of using a laptop for both mobile and desktop workstations is that laptops include an internal battery that acts as an Uninterrupted Power Supplies (UPS), so your laptop only requires a surge protector.
-If power is lost while running in clamshell mode, either from a power utility event or from accidentally disconnecting the power cable, then the laptop will instantly enter sleep mode, and in most cases you will only need to reconnection the cable and press the space bar on the keyboard.
-If you are use bus powered external drives that pull power through the data connection cable then in most cases the data on the external drives will also be protected.
-However, if you are using external drives that require a separate power source then a UPS will be required for those drives, but be sure that you do not use the UPS for your laptop power source, only use a surge protector for the laptop power.
+Similar to loss of data, a sudden loss of power or a severe power fluctuation can cause a computer’s built-in data storage and external data storage devices to fail.
+One of the advantages of using a laptop is that it includes an internal battery that acts as an Uninterrupted Power Supplies (UPS), so your laptop only requires a surge protector.
+If power is lost while running in clamshell mode, either from a power utility event or from accidentally disconnecting the power cable, then the laptop will instantly enter sleep mode.
+If you are using bus powered external drives that pull power through the data connection cable, then in most cases the data on the external drives should also be protected.
+However, if you are using external drives that require a separate power source, then a UPS will be required for those drives, but be sure that you do not use the UPS for your laptop power source and that you only use a surge protector for the laptop power.
 See Apple’s article Troubleshooting MagSafe Adapters